fabiommendes/pygeneric/doc/source/conversion.rst

 explicitly defined.

-The :func:`set_promotion` may be required for more complicated promotions which involves operations more complicated than simple conversions.
+The :func:`set_promotion` may be required for more complicated promotions which involves operations other than simple conversions.
 The previous rule could be re-written as

     >>> @set_promotion(float, int, outtype=float)              # doctest: +SKIP
     ... def promote_float_int(x, y):